Champagne Tastes®

 Pan-Seared Octopus with Lemon Pepper Seasoning

-This pan-seared octopus with lemon pepper seasoning braised until tender, then seared.
+This pan-seared octopus is braised with wine, lemon and peppercorns until tender and then seared.
 It's perfect for your next food adventure!

 Author: Sarah Trenalone